RipalPatel18/Freelance_management_Databse_PHP-CMS/README.md

 # Freelance Management Service using PHP_CMS

-- This is a PHP and MySQL project that provides a simple CMS to manage services.
-- It includes a basic admin panel and a minimal frontend that displays data dynamically.
+- This project is a group-developed PHP & MySQL CMS application designed to manage freelance services efficiently.
+It includes a simple admin dashboard for managing services and a clean, responsive frontend where users can view available services dynamically.

 # Features

-- Simple Services CRUD (Create, Read, Update, Delete)
+- Full Services CRUD (Create, Read, Update, Delete) functionality
+- Clean Admin Panel for managing service records
-- PHP connected to MySQL database
+- Dynamic frontend pages connected to the database
-- Dynamic services page on the frontend
-- Basic Bootstrap layout for responsiveness
+- Responsive UI using Bootstrap
+- Built as a team project, focusing on collaboration and real-world CMS structure

 # Technologies Used
 - PHP